Revised September 5, 2024

 North Forge Fabrication Lab places a high value on the personal health and safety of its members.
-We are committed to fostering and sustaining a culture in which accountability for safety – yours and your co-members – is accepted and shared by everyone as a condition of membership at the Fabrication Lab.
-Our goal is that all members share North Forge’s commitment to eliminating or controlling hazards that can result in injury and take every reasonable precaution to work safely and ensure a safe environment.
+We are committed to fostering and sustaining a culture in which accountability for safety - yours and your co-members - is accepted and shared by everyone as a condition of membership at the Fabrication Lab.
+Our goal is that all members share North Forge’s commitment to eliminating or controlling hazards which can result in injury and take every reasonable precaution to work safely and ensure a safe environment.

 We believe that every member should expect to leave the fabrication lab and return home as healthy and safe as when they arrived.